exonum/exonum-doc/src/architecture/storage.md

     situation when one table identifier inside the service is a prefix for the other table in the same service.
 Such cases may cause the ineligible coincidences between the different keys and elements.

+## View layer

+Exonum introduces additional layer over database to handle transaction and block atomicity.

+### Patches

+The [patch][patch] is a set of serial changes that should be applied to the low-level storage atomically.
+Such patch may include two types of
+operations: put a value by key, or delete a value by key.

+### Snapshots

+The [snapshot][snapshot] fixes the storage state on the moment of creation and provides a read-only API to it.
+Even if the storage state is updated, the snapshot still refers to the old table content.

+### Forks

+[Forks][fork] implement the same interfaces as the database underneath, transparently wrapping the real data storage state, and add some additional changes.
+Every fork is based on the storage snapshot.
+From the outer point of view, the changes are eagerly applied to the data storage; however, these changes are stored directly in the fork and may be easily rolled back.
+Moreover, there may be different forks of the same database snapshot.

+Forks are used during block creation: validator node apply some transactions, check its correctness, apply other ones, and finally decides which transactions should be applied to the data and which should not.
+If one of the transactions falls with `panic` during execution, its changes are promptly reverted.

+During the block execution, fork allows to create the [list of changes](#patches) and apply all changes to the data storage atomically.

 ## List of system tables